FIAS (FIAS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 FIAS Historical Price

-According to the latest data gathered on FIAS live price page, the current price of FIAS is 0.02946914USD.
-The circulating supply of FIAS(FIAS) is 123.91M FIAS , giving it a market capitalization of $3.65M.
+According to the latest data gathered on FIAS live price page, the current price of FIAS is 0.02807909USD.
+The circulating supply of FIAS(FIAS) is 123.91M FIAS , giving it a market capitalization of $3.48M.

 In the past month, FIAS has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that FIAS could witness further price changes in the near future.